 - Runny nose, sore throat, fever and other indications of an upper respiratory infection

-- General swelling of lymph nodes throughout your body — which may indicate an infection, such as HIV or mononucleosis, or an immune disorder, such as lupus or rheumatoid arthritis
+- General swelling of lymph nodes throughout your body.
+When this occurs, it may indicate an infection, such as HIV or mononucleosis, or an immune system disorder, such as lupus or rheumatoid arthritis

-- Hard, fixed, rapidly growing nodes, indicating a possible tumor
+- Hard, fixed, rapidly growing nodes, indicating a possible cancer or lymphoma

 - Night sweats